 Read more about the different laws by visiting the links given below;

 B) Understanding Non-ideal Gas Behaviour:

-- Particular Collisions are not elastic.
-Particular collisions are not elastic and they exchange energy.
+- Particles collisions are not elastic: Particle collisions are elastic and they exchange energy.
 The particles hence do not have the same energy and have a distribution of energy.